yueureka/DataScienceProjects/DisasterResponsePipeline/README.md

 # Disaster Response Pipeline
 Following a disaster, there are millions of communications from either direct or via social media.
 Different types of disaster response organizations take care of different parts of the disasters and observe messages to understand the needs of the situation.
 They have the least capacity to filter out messages during a large disaster, therefore to categorize each of these communications is critical for them to respond efficiently and effectively.

-In this project, the dataset of communications with different categorical labels is given, ETL pipeline was built to clean the messages with regex and NLTK, then the pre-processed data was trained with machine learning pipeline, which is composed of tokenization, tfidf transformation, and multi-output classifier.
-Random forest classifier was applied as the core estimator, grid search was conducted for parameter optimization, prediction results were given via classfication_report function.
+In this project, the dataset of communications with different categorical labels is given, ETL pipeline is built to clean the messages with regex and NLTK, then the pre-processed data is trained with machine learning pipeline, which is composed of tokenization, tfidf transformation, and multi-output classifier.
+Random forest classifier is applied as the core estimator, grid search is conducted for parameter optimization, prediction results are given via classfication_report function.
 See more details in the Jupyternotebook.

 # Installation
 The code runs in Python 3, Python libraries like pandas, numpy and matplotlib are used in the code, nltk library is aslo installed and used for language processing.